zeek/zeek/scripts/base/frameworks/netcontrol/types.zeek.rst

 base/frameworks/netcontrol/types.zeek
 =====================================
-.. bro:namespace:: NetControl
+.. zeek:namespace:: NetControl

 This file defines the types that are used by the NetControl framework.

-The most important type defined in this file is :bro:see:`NetControl::Rule`, which is used to describe all rules that can be expressed by the NetControl framework.
+The most important type defined in this file is :zeek:see:`NetControl::Rule`, which is used to describe all rules that can be expressed by the NetControl framework.

 :Namespace: NetControl